 With the engines in place (permanently) I was able to install the radiators.
 The two lower support arms for the fans were dry-brushed black to blend in with the pre-shaded engine bay:

-With the upper hull in place, not much will be directly seen.
+With the upper hull in place, not much will be directly seen (and is why I didn’t add the oil cooler radiator).
 What can be seen is as correct as 90-95% allows for:

 Sometimes one must persevere.
 None of it happened the first time:

-A quick coat of Tamiya’s Rubber Black (XF-85) and the “hoses” settle in visually:
+A quick coat of Tamiya XF-85 Rubber Black and the “hoses” settle in visually:

 With the floor glued in place, it was time to begin populating the crew area.
 Seats, pedals, control levers, seats, oil can, and fire extinguisher were glued in, not to mention the differential/transmission: